duffleit/ngTraining-elements/README.md

 4. Add support for Angular elements with `ng add @angular/elements`

-5. Register your component as a custom element:
+5. Register your component as a custom element, and add it as entryComponents in the corresponding module:

 ```
   constructor(private injector: Injector) {
-    const element = createCustomElement(UserWidget, { injector: this.injector });
+    const element = createCustomElement(UserWidgetComponent, { injector: this.injector });
     customElements.define('user-widget', element);
   }
 ```